reuk/wayverb/docs_source/context.md

 > For Odeon simulations as with real measurements, the source and receiver should be at least 1/4th wave length from the walls.
 But at the very lowest resonance of the room the level can change a lot from position to position without Odeon being able to predict it.
 For investigation of low frequency behavior (resonances), indeed Odeon is not the tool.

-Clearly there is a need for acoustics software which can accurately predict low frequency behaviour.
+Clearly there is a need for wave-modelling acoustics software, which can accurately predict low frequency behaviour.
 However, such software seems to be somewhat rarer than geometric acoustics software.
 Of the two wave-modelling programs listed, only one is generally available,